 NEXTGEN LEARNING DESIGNED TO ELEVATE YOUR AIRWAY PRACTICE

-know what to look for
+What to look for

 The first goal should be to identify a severe metabolic acidosis BEFORE you intubate and take away your patient’s ability to compensate.
-Kaussmal breathing is a classic example of respiratory compensation in metabolic acidosis with rapid deep breaths.
+Kaussmal breathing is a classic example of respiratory compensation in metabolic acidosis with rapid, deep breaths.
 A rapid respiratory rate without a clear cardio-pulmonary cause should make you wonder…

 case based learning

 Put your knowledge to the test.
 Review this case and then head to our expert coaching station to get real-time feedback on your plan and unlock the code to earn points.

 Here are some key takeaways from this space that you should incorporate into your peri-intubation care of a critically ill patient.

 Congratulations!
 You’ve completed this section of the learning space.
 Collect all the available points before moving on to the next poster to explore all the interactive and hands-on learning opportunities.